A Distributionally Robust Optimisation Approach to Fair Credit Scoring

 \section{Results}

-This section presents numerical experiments using the five classifiers using the five credit datasets mentioned above.
-In addition, as DRFLR presents new and complex hyperparameters, we develop experiments for each hyperparameter and explain their effects to serve as a guide for credit scorers aiming to use DRO \footnote{specifically with a protected value-dependent ground metric that adds the hyperparameter $\kappa_y$ that is not commonly observed as it controls the importance of the sensitive attribute in the regularisation. }.
+This section presents the results of the experiments applying the five classifiers to the five credit datasets listed above.
+As DRFLR introduces distinct, specialised hyperparameters, we include experiments for each of these and explain their effects, to guide credit scorers aiming to use DRO.